nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

     -> convert the markdown(readme) format to wiki format (or just render the markdown file)

-2. Create a web app that can help your self improvement journey Create a knowledge graph out of your diary ?? diary with some specific syntax of course
+2. Create a web app that can help your self improvement journey Create a KNOWLEDGE GRAPH out of your diary ?? diary with some specific syntax of course
         -> Later we can use a GPT MODEL to PARSE HUMAN DIARY into our DIARY LANGUAGE

+    KNOWLEDGE GRAPH OF YOUR:
+        + pros
+        + cons

+        -> Create a MASTER STRATEGY to
+            + BUFF your PROS
+            + NERF your CONS

-    + Extracts your spider graph of different aspect of your -> CREATE PLANS to accomodate that
+    + Extracts your SPIDER GRAPH of DIFFERENT ASPECT of your -> CREATE PLANS to accomodate that

     with a bunch of researches of course